-- 4.7 Digital cinema, the use of digital technology instead of 'film reels' to distribute and project motion pictures, was first demonstrated in the late 1990s.
-In the UK, the first significant investment in digital projection technology came as a result of a funding scheme set up by the UK Film Council in 2005 to support the distribution of specialized content.23 From 2009, a second wave of investment was driven by the introduction of 3D films. - 4.8 The Film Distributors' Association (FDA) told us that most of the costs of digitization had been borne by distributors.24
+4.7 Digital cinema, the use of digital technology instead of 'film reels' to distribute and project motion pictures, was first demonstrated in the late 1990s.
+In the UK, the first significant investment in digital projection technology came as a result of a funding scheme set up by the UK Film Council in 2005 to support the distribution of specialized content.
+From 2009, a second wave of investment was driven by the introduction of 3D films.

-20 BFI Statistical Yearbook, 2012.
-For a full definition of specialized films, including the criteria used by the BFI to assess whether a film is specialized, see http://industry.bfi.org.uk/media/pdf/r/2/Defining_Specialsied_Film_Update_20_04_08.pdf.
-21 Summary of the hearing with BFI, paragraph 17.
+&lt;sup>19 BFI Statistical Yearbook, 2012.
+For a full definition of specialized films, including the criteria used by the BFI to assess whether a film is specialized, see http://industry.bfi.org.uk/media/pdf/r/2/Defining\Specialsied\Film\Update\20\04\08\.pdf.
+BFI hearing summary, paragraph 17.

-22 Since 2003.
+&lt;sup>21 Since 2003.
 The proportion was higher in 2009 and 2011 due to the popularity of some titles such as Black Swan and The King's Speech.